 The California Supreme Court, having reviewed Peterson’s appeal, overturned his death sentence on August 24, 2020.
 This decision was made because the judge who oversaw Peterson’s 2004 trial erroneously dismissed potential jurors who said they were opposed to the death penalty.

-[Watch The Murder of Laci Peterson on the A&E website and apps.]
+[Watch The Murder of Laci Peterson in the A&E App.]

 “Just because you have a view on the death penalty, pro or con, does not mean you can’t hear a case,” Michael Benza, a professor at Case Western Reserve University’s School of Law, tells A&E True Crime.
 “The question about bias is, can you put your personal view aside and decide this case based on the law?”